rxhanson/Rectangle/README.md

 1. The logs are pretty straightforward.
 If your calculated rect and your resulting rect are identical, chances are that there is another application causing issues.
 Save your logs if needed to attach to an issue if you create one.
 1. If you suspect there may be another application causing issues, try creating and logging in as a new macOS user.

-## Debug Logging
+## View Debug Logging
-To enable debug logging (starting in v0.9.1), execute the following Terminal command:

-`defaults write com.knollsoft.Rectangle debug -bool true`

-Then restart the app.

-To view logs:
-1. Open Console.app
+1. Hold down the alt (option) key with the Rectangle menu open.
-1. Select Action -> Include Debug Messages in the menu
+1. Select the "View Logging..." menu item, which is in place of the "About" menu item.
-1. Enter this in the search bar: `process:Rectangle any:calculatedRect`
+1. Logging will appear in the window as you perform Rectangle commands.

 ## Installation
 You can download the latest dmg from https://rectangleapp.com or the [Releases page](https://github.com/rxhanson/Rectangle/releases).